vkorukanti/spark-docker-compose/README.md

 `docker-compose start`
 ## remove containers
 `docker-compose rm -f`
+## to scale HDFS datanode or Spark worker containers
+`docker-compose scale spark-slave=n` where n is the new number of containers.

-## attaching to cluster containers
+## Attaching to cluster containers
+  - HDFS NameNode container
-#### master container which is running the HDFS NameNode/DataNode and Spark Master/Worker services
+    * Runs HDFS NameNode and DataNode services
+    * `docker exec -it sparkdockercluster_hdfs-namenode_1 /bin/bash`
+  - HDFS DataNode container(s)
+    * Runs HDFS DataNode service
+    * There could be multiple instances of this container.
+To connect to n'th container
-`docker exec -it sparkdockercluster_spark-master_1 /bin/bash`
+      * `docker exec -it sparkdockercluster_hdfs-datanode__n_ /bin/bash`
+  - Spark Master container

-#### slave container which is running the HDFS DataNode and Spark Worker services
+    * Runs Spark Master and Worker services
+    * `docker exec -it sparkdockercluster_spark-master_1 /bin/bash`
+  - Spark Worker container
+    * Runs Spark Worker service
+    * There could be multiple instances of this container.
+To connect to n'th container
-`docker exec -it sparkdockercluster_spark-slave_1 /bin/bash`
+      * `docker exec -it sparkdockercluster_spark-slave__n_ /bin/bash`